All Episodes

 Early on, we were all worried whether or not people in the affected areas would even be able to vote, but they voted.

-They voted in big numbers, and Donald Trump carried the state by more than was anticipated.
+And Donald Trump carried the state by more than was anticipated.

 And he just said FEMA has not done the job.

-And I like frankly the concept when North Carolina gets hit that the governor will take care of it.
+And I like, frankly, the concept when North Carolina gets hit, that the governor will take care of it.

 When Florida gets hit, the governor takes care of it.